22 ARC vs. 223 Remington: Which Is Better?

-The most significant difference you’ll notice between these two rounds is between their base diameters.
+The most noticeable difference between these two rounds is in their base diameters.
 The observant will also see the difference in their projectiles.
-Yes, both fire 0.224” diameter bullets, but that’s where the bullets’ similarities end.
+Yes, both fire 0.224" diameter bullets, but that's where their bullets' similarities end.

 We'll begin with the differences in cartridge specs and continue with how they affect performance.